 Refactoring Rename Method

-The name of a method does not explain what the method does.
+The name of a method doesn’t explain what the method does.

 Rename the method.

-Perhaps a method was poorly named from the very beginning – for example, someone created the method in a rush and did not give proper care to naming it well.
+Perhaps a method was poorly named from the very beginning – for example, someone created the method in a rush and didn’t give proper care to naming it well.

 Or perhaps the method was well named at first but as its functionality grew, the method name stopped being a good descriptor.

 - Code readability.
 Try to give the new method a name that reflects what it does.
 Something like

 See whether the method is defined in a superclass or subclass.
 If so, you must repeat all steps in these classes too.